epocti/CandidEditor/README.md

 Editor depends on the latest versions of OpenFL and Lime.
 To install these, run `haxelib install openfl` and `haxelib install lime`.
 Afterwards, run `haxelib run lime setup` and `haxelib run openfl setup` to make sure the commandline tools as well as any extra dependencies for the two are installed.

 To build and run Editor from source, `cd` to the root of the project (where `project.xml` is located) and run the command that corresponds to your platform:
-* `lime test macos` - requires that you have Xcode installed
+* `lime test mac` - requires that you have Xcode installed
 * `lime test linux` - requires that you have g++ installed
 * `lime test windows` - requires that you have Visual Studio installed with C++/Win32 support